omar251/ytdl-plus/README.md

 ### Common Issues

-1. **"yt-dlp not found"**: Install yt-dlp using your package manager
+1. **"yt-dlp not found"**: Install yt-dlp using your package manager.
-2. **"mpv not found"**: Install mpv or specify a different player with `--player`
+2. **"mpv not found"**: Install mpv or specify a different player with `--player`.
+3. **"fzf not found"**: Install fzf for the enhanced interactive menu.
+The script will work without it but will provide a basic prompt.
-3. **Permission denied**: Make the script executable with `chmod +x ytdl-plus.sh`
+4. **Permission denied**: Make the script executable with `chmod +x ytdl-plus.sh`.
-4. **Download fails**: Try different format codes or check if the URL is accessible
+5. **Download fails**: Try different format codes or check if the URL is accessible.

 ### Debug Tips

-- Use `-s` (silent mode) to avoid interactive prompts in automated scenarios
+- Use `-s` (silent mode) to avoid interactive prompts in automated scenarios.
-- Check available formats first: `yt-dlp --list-formats <url>`
+- Check available formats first: `yt-dlp --list-formats <url>`.
-- Test with `--stream` mode first to verify the URL works
+- Test with `--stream` mode first to verify the URL works.
-- Use `--player vlc` if mpv is not available
+- Use `--player vlc` if mpv is not available.

 ## License